-Assigning User-defined Names You can name the Input and Output signals to easily identify the ones being used.Select the desired signal.Tap the text field to type a name for the signal.
-3. To reset the name to default, tap Clear.
-You must provide a user-defined name for a general purpose register to make it available in the program (i.e., for a Wait command or the conditional expression of an If command)
+Assigning User-defined Names You can name the Input and Output signals to easily identify the ones being used.
+1. Select the desired signal.
+Tap the text field to type a name for the signal.
+To reset the name to default, tap Clear.
+You must provide a user-defined name for a general purpose register to make it available i